Fine Arts Funding Board

 - Visual Arts Forum (which funds and governs 15 student guilds)

 Seven students comprise the Fine Arts Funding Board (one representative per organization plus a president).
-In addition to allocating funds to the member organizations, the FAFB is charged with equitably allocating an emergency fund.
+The FAFB is charged with equitably allocating funding to member orgs.

 Retaining a guest artist

-Only select ECU employees are permitted to enter into contracts.
-If you seek the services of a guest artist, you will be asked to provide certain details, as follows, so that a contract can be extended.
+Only a few ECU employees are permitted to enter into contracts.
+If you seek the services of a guest artist, you will be asked to provide certain details so that a contract can be extended.
 Use the following document to guide your planning:

 FAFB money isn’t ATM money.
-At a minimum, it takes three weeks to generate a payment in our system, assuming that all requested information is on hand and nothing goes wrong.
 Member organizations that request funding for an activity that will take place in fewer than 30 business days may be denied.
 Bylaws for the org can be found here.